Sagar2366/QOTD/QOTD/qotd_5.md

 Leverage AWS Spot instances for your worker nodes.
 They are much cheaper when compared to on-demand instances.
 Just ensure that the architecture can handle occasional Spot instance reclaims.

 10. **Disaster Recovery:**
-For disaster recovery, perform regular backups of the application, Database, and K
+For disaster recovery, perform regular backups of the application, Database, and K \n